-General governmental activity of the Commission is recorded in the general fund on the Commission's comprehensive annual financial report.
+The Commission is not subject to regulation by federal or state utility regulatory bodies.
+General governmental activity of the Commission is recorded in the general fund, on the CAFR.

-Revenues of the Commission's general fund totaled \$2,279,516 in fiscal 2009, \$441,806 less than the \$2,721,322 realized in fiscal 2008.
-The decrease in revenues was a result of decreased water related activity and decreasing activity of the producing customers which fund the power administrative charge.
+Revenues of the Commission's general fund totaled \$2,425,863 in fiscal 2010, \$146,347 more than the \$2,279,516 realized in fiscal 2009.
+The increase in revenues was a result of increased water related activity.
+The Commission's revenue sources include water and power administrative billings.
 In addition to these two direct revenue charges, the general fund receives salary and overhead reimbursements from other Commission funds for work performed related to activities of those funds.
-The reimbursement increased by approximately \$238,000.
-These reimbursements are for labor charges and overhead expenses.
+The reimbursement decreased by approximately \$46,998 These reimbursements are for labor charges and overhead expenses.
 Note that all personnel-related charges are recorded in the general fund.